jkerry/sftp_provider/README.md

   compile_time true
 end

-e.g.
 #### packages
-- `net-sftp` - sftp_provider needs toaster to brown your bagel.
+- `net-sftp` - sftp_provider is driven by the net-sftp gem.

 Attributes
 ----------